miurahr/py7zr/docs/archive_format.rst

 Next header size SHALL be stored as REAL_UINT64.

 .. _`NextHeaderCRC`:

 Next Header CRC
 ^^^^^^^^^^^^^^^

-Next header CRC SHALL a CRC32 of `Header database`_ that SHALL be stored in UINT32.
+Next header CRC SHALL a CRC32 of Header that SHALL be stored in UINT32.

-..
-PorpertyIDs:
+.. _`PorpertyIDs`:

 Property IDs
 ------------